 Is Ruby on Rails slower than Node.JS?

 While its speed improves with every new version, Ruby on Rails is still a lot slower than Node.JS.
 Rails is an interpreted framework, which means the code is not compiled into machine language.
-This along with the memory-intensive multi-threading reduces the performance of an RoR website or web app.
+This along with the memory-intensive multi-threading reduces the performance of an RoR website.

 What can I use instead of Rails?